Lubricant Grade Decoder

 Heed the engine-vs-gear note

-The decoder flags that engine and gear SAE numbers are different scales, so you do not compare them by number.
+The decoder flags that engine and gear SAE numbers are different scales, so grade numbers alone are not a substitution basis.

 -